A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-Continuing his investigations of fixed-point iteration from 1894, Heymann considers the question of periodic points , especially points of periods 2 and 3.
+Continuing his investigations of fixed-point iteration from the previous decade, Heymann considers the question of periodic points , especially points of periods 2 and 3.
 Many examples are exhibited, including the continued square root He also applies his graphical theory to continued fractions and geometric series.